-Educators, before playing these stories with your students, please listen to them in advance to determine whether they are appropriate for the intended learning environment.
-Also, please remember that each storyteller is expressing their own perspective on an experience or relationship in their lives.
-You are encouraged to listen with respect but please feel free to stop listening if you need to.
-All listeners are encouraged to reach out and contact us with any questions or comments.
+Educators, before playing these stories with your students, please listen in advance to determine whether the stories are appropriate for the intended learning environment.
+You are encouraged to listen with respect but please feel free to stop listening if you or your students need to.

-Hear Our Voices!
-Storytelling and Journalism Workshop with Alaska Teen Media Institute and Catholic Social Services Refugee Immigration and Assistance Service
+- Hear Our Voices!
+Story recordings produced by students in a Storytelling and Journalism Workshop with Alaska Teen Media Institute and Catholic Social Services Refugee Immigration and Assistance Service

-This three-part series, hosted by the Story Works Student Advisory Team, features stories about bullying and bullying prevention.
+This three-part series, hosted by the Story Works Alaska Youth Team (SAYiT), features stories about bullying and bullying prevention.
 Thank you again to all who shared stories and helped with this series.
 Extra thanks also to Spirit of Youth (for funding this project!) and to the Alaska Teen Media Institute (for editing the podcasts!).

 All stories posted below were originally told as part of an Arctic Entries event.
 Learn more at arcticentries.com.
 Arctic Entries brings Alaskans to the stage to share their personal stories: funny, sad and sweet.
 At every performance, seven people each tell a seven-minute long, true story relating to the show’s theme.
 Local musicians perform a few songs, as well.
 Any profits made from the Arctic Entries ticket sales go to a non-profit partner selected at the beginning of each season.
 Currently, all Arctic Entries events take place at the Alaska Center for the Performing Arts at 621 West 6th Ave., Anchorage, AK.

 - Jason Slemons: Excuse me, you look like you have…?

 - Ricky Tagaban: Funny Men Can Weave

 - Emily Ferenbacher: Rain Pants Are Not Waders